watson/ipp-printer/README.md

 - `name` - Name of the printer (default: `Node JS`)
 - `port` - Port the printer should listen on (defaults to a random available port)
+- `zeroconf` - Boolean.
+If `true`, the printer will advertise it self on the network using Bonjour/Zeroconf for easier setup (default: `true`)
 - `fallback` - Boolean.
 If `true`, responses to IPP/1.0 requests will identify them selfs as coming from an IPP/1.0 server.
 This shouldn't be necessary in a perfect world, but some versions of Windows doesn't